PengSiyun/Age-and-social-connection/README.md

-ATUS files are for time dairy analysis
+ATUS files are Stata code for time dairy analysis

 other files are for network analysis